Sonoma RCD Statistics

 Case Study: For the Love of Land, Fish and People

 In May 2017, the RCD completed the installation of a swimming-pool size rainwater catchment tank, built from galvanized steel, near the Historic Barn at Rancho Mark West in partnership with LandPaths.
-This 34,000-gallon tank will capture rainwater from the barn roof (built circa 1835-38—some say the oldest barn in Sonoma County).
-Capturing rainwater in the winter months and storing it for use in the in the summer, will help improve summer streamflow in Mark West Creek.
+This 34,000-gallon tank captures rainwater from the barn roof (built circa 1835-38—some say the oldest barn in Sonoma County).
+By capturing rainwater in the winter months and storing it for use in the in the summer, the summer streamflow in Mark West Creek has improved.
 “This is a critical watershed for endangered coho salmon, and they’re most vulnerable in the summer months when the creeks start to dry out.
-Anything we can do to reduce water use in the summer will help the coho survive,” says Sonoma RCD Project Manager Justin Bodell.
-This project complements two smaller systems installed already on the property by LandPaths.
-The rainwater tanks will serve as a “learning landscape” for youth and adults who frequent Rancho Mark West.
-The visibility of the tank and impact it will have on educating the community about water conservation, watershed health and endangered coho salmon will be tremendous.
-The stored rainwater will be used to irrigate the community garden on site near the barn, one of the many educational components LandPaths offers at this special property.
-The success of this project is a direct result of partnership and collaboration between local groups and agencies including the Russian River Coho Water Resources Partnership and funding from the National Fish and Wildlife Foundation.
+Anything we can do to reduce water use in the summer will help the coho survive,” said former Sonoma RCD Project Manager Justin Bodell.

 Supporting Agriculture